0100101101011010/food/foodventures/_posts/2019-01-27-what-i-ate-triumphs-failures.md

 This is a matcha overnight oats recipe from [rachLmansfield](http://rachlmansfield.com/vanilla-matcha-overnight-oats/), and it's so cool because it has no sugar!!
 The matcha and cinnamon satisfied my dessert craving enough that I didn't miss the sweetness.
 I will be making this more often from now on, because I love matcha.

 ![the modern bowl at cactus club](/food/foodventures/images/cactus-club.jpg){:width="50%"}{: .image-right}

+Our office held a little social for the co-ops this term, which included eating lunch at the Cactus Club near our building.

+## Friday: Visiting Waterloo

+I went back to Waterloo this weekend, so this week's foodventures journal is getting cut short.
+I did no cooking at all and ate out a lot, but forgot to take pics.
+I promise I'm trying to get better at that!